Stackclash/5e-vault/5. Mechanics/Classes/Ranger.md

 **Spell attack modifier**: your proficiency bonus + your Wisdom modifier

-### Spellcasting Focus (Level 2)
-_Source: Tasha's Cauldron of Everything p.
-56_

-_2nd-level ranger optional class features_

-You can use a druidic focus as a spellcasting focus for your ranger spells.
-A druidic focus might be a sprig of mistletoe or holly, a wand or rod made of yew or another special wood, a staff drawn whole from a living tree, or an object incorporating feathers, fur, bones, and teeth from sacred animals.

 ### Ranger Archetype (Level 3)

 At 3rd level, you choose an archetype that you strive to emulate from the list of available archetypes.
 Your choice grants features at 3rd level, and again at 7th, 11th, and 15th level.